ulampinoy/pixeleden-2020/content/switch-blog-to-zola.md

 - a single binary like Hugo
 - a templating language—[Tera](https://tera.netlify.com/) that I am more comfortable writing since it is like [Liquid](https://shopify.github.io/liquid/) that Jekyll use.

-Moving my blog from Jekyll to Zola is breeze.
+Moving my blog from Jekyll to Zola is a breeze.
 I'll continue with the test drive and perhaps write a post on how I use it.